 - Earn a post-baccalaureate degree (e.g. the DNP or the MSN) from a program that has been accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).

-- Pass a national certification exam.
+- Pass a national certification exam for the CNS role.

 - Maintain your certification & licensure through continuing education.